SixArm/sixarm-macos-setup/xcode.md

 # XCode

-Go to the Apple app store: install Xcode.
+1. Launch Apple app store.
+2. Install Xcode.

-To set it up, click the Launchpad dock icon (the silver rocket ship), then choose Xcode.
+To set it up:

+1. Click the Launchpad dock icon (the silver rocket ship)
+2. Choose Xcode.
 It will install some pieces.

 ## Command Line Tools

 Start:

-  * Xcode menu > Preferences menu item > Downloads icon > Components tab
+  * Xcode menu > Preferences menu item > Downloads icon

-Install these:
+Components tab > install the current versions of these, plus whatever else we want:

   * Command Line Tools
+  * iOS *.* Simulator (whatever is the current version)
-  * Everything else (this seems to help the brew package manager path)
+  * Everything else (because these seems to help the brew package manager path)

+Documents tab > install the current versions of these, plus whatever else we want:

+  * Xcode *.* doc set
+  * OS X *.* Doc set
+  * iOS *.* Doc set
+  * Mac OS X *.* Core Library

-This should solve this Xcode Brew error message:
+N.b.
+Installing all these should solve this Xcode Brew error message:

     Experimental support for using Xcode with the "Command Line Tools".